 Amsterdam Mamas: Best Christmas markets

-This year Castle Keukenhof in Lisse plays host to the christmas market from 6-9 December.
+Castle Keukenhof in Lisse plays host to the christmas market in early December.
 The programme includes a circus, meeting santa, Christmas stories and plenty of local vendors and plenty of family friendly activities.

 It takes just 40 minutes by car to reach Castle Keukenhof from Amsterdam.
 If you’re using public transport you can take a train to Nieuw-Vennep, Leiden or The Hague and take a bus from there to the castle.
 Find out more information here.

 Located on the Vrijthof, Maastricht’s charming christmas market features lots of stalls, an ice rink and carousel.
 With gluhwein and oliebollen galore, you’ll have a great time here.

 Reaching Maastricht by car takes just two hours and 15 minutes.
 Travelling by train takes around two hours 30 minutes on IC.
 Check the NS website for details.

 Valkenburg is a charming town in South Limburg that offers a unique Christmas experience – markets in caves!
 Visit the Velvet Cave and Municipal Cave for all the festive happenings while the Wilhelmina Caves are home to the sand sculpture nativity scene.